shopware/shopware/src/Docs/administration/interface-translations.md

 # Interface translations
-In the new Shopware administration we switched from an `*.ini` file / database based hybrid system to a JavaScript based i18n system suited for [`vue.js`](https://vuejs.org/) called [`vue-i18n`](https://github.com/kazupon/vue-i18n).
+In the new Shopware\Core administration we switched from an `*.ini` file / database based hybrid system to a JavaScript based i18n system suited for [`vue.js`](https://vuejs.org/) called [`vue-i18n`](https://github.com/kazupon/vue-i18n).
 The new system provides us with a bunch of useful features.